microprediction/precise/LITERATURE.md

 ## Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution [pdf](https://palomar.home.ece.ust.hk/papers/2023/WangZhouYingPalomar-TSP2023.pdf)
 Xiwen Wang , Rui Zhou, Jiaxi Ying , and Daniel P. Palomar

-bstract—Since Markowitz’s mean-variance framework, optimizing a portfolio that strikes a trade-off between maximizing profit and minimizing risk has been ubiquitous in the financial industry.
+Since Markowitz’s mean-variance framework, optimizing a portfolio that strikes a trade-off between maximizing profit and minimizing risk has been ubiquitous in the financial industry.
 Initially, profit and risk were measured by the first two moments of the portfolio’s return, a.k.a. the mean and variance, which are sufficient to characterize a Gaussian distribution.
 However, it is broadly believed that the first two moments are not enough to capture the characteristics of the